sansita0704/react/1. Getting Started with React/Notes.md

 # What is React?

-React is a JS library used for building dynamic and interactive user interfaces.
+React is a **JS library** used for building dynamic and interactive user interfaces.

-### Why was React created?
+## Why was React created?

-When our HTML page is loaded in the browser, the browser takes the HTML code and creates a tree-like structure called DOM (Document Object Model).
-This allows us to use JS and change the page content dynamically in response to user interactions.
+When a browser loads an HTML page, it converts the HTML code into a **tree-like structure** called the **DOM (Document Object Model)**.
+This allows us to use JS to dynamically update the page content in response to user interactions.

-But as our applications grow, using plain JS (vanilla JS) to access and manipulate DOM elements can become really challenging.
-Also, our code can become complex to manage.
+However, as applications grow in size, using plain JavaScript (vanilla JS) to directly manipulate the DOM becomes:

-This is where React comes into the picture.
+-   Challenging to manage
+-   Prone to complex, error-prone code

+### Solution: React

 With React, we do not have to worry about querying and updating elements.
-Instead, we describe our web page using small and reusable components, and React will take care of efficiently creating and updating DOM elements.
+Instead, we describe our web page using **small and reusable components** and React will take care of efficiently creating and updating DOM elements.

 ![Components](Screenshots/1.%20Components.png)

-Components help us write reusable, modular, and better-organized code.
+**Components** help us write reusable, modular, and better-organized code.

-A React application is a tree of components with `App` being the root of the tree.
+A React application is a **tree of components** with `App` being the root of the tree.

 ![Component Tree](Screenshots/2.%20Component%20Tree.png)

 # Creating a React App

-There are 2 ways to create a React app:
+There are 2 ways:

-1. Using the official tool provided by the React team called **Create React App (CRA)**
+1. **Create React App (CRA)** – Official React tool.
-2. **Vite**: It is a build tool which is much faster and gives us smaller bundle sizes
+2. **Vite** – A modern build tool that is faster and produces smaller bundles.

 ---